 Pit zips help vent some of the heat that builds us inside a rain jacket when you’re active so you perspire less.
 They also reduce the temperature differential between the inside of your jacket and the exterior, reducing the amount of condensation that forms.
 It’s no different than venting a single-wall tent to reduce internal condensation.

-Four-way adjustable hood
+Three-way adjustable hood

-The Versalite Jacket has a four-way adjustable hood with a velcro tab on the back to adjust the height of the front brim and a rear elastic adjuster to tighten the circumference of the crown of the hood.
+The Versalite Jacket has a three-way adjustable hood with a velcro tab on the back to adjust the height of the front brim and a rear elastic adjuster to tighten the circumference of the crown of the hood.
 The size of the hood opening is controlled by two cords at the top of the chest which are easy to grab and tighten even if you’re wearing gloves or rain mitts.
 The beauty of this system is that you don’t have to reach into the neck or hood area with wet gloves to adjust it in the rain.

 The cords are routed through two channels in the neck and sewn quite robustly to avoid tearing.
 If you still manage to rip them out, there are exposed adjusters above the channels, much like the conventional ones you find on other jackets, that you can still use to tension and adjust the size of the hood’s face opening.